sachsmc/review-paper-cco/Paper/review-paper-cco.md

 ==============
 An omics-based test, or simple an **omics test**, is a mapping from the set of features on the omics assay to a single number.
 This number can be a binary value, such as good or poor prognosis, or it can provide a continuous scale, such as a risk score.
 It must be feasible to perform the test on an individual patient basis, by measuring the omics assay on the individual's tissue.
 The assay generates lots of measurements, which we will refer to as **features**, and then fixed mathematical calculations are done to transform the many features into the single test value.
 Examples of such features are gene expression values, protein expression measurements, or genomic mutations.

-Investigators determine the way in which the mathematical calculations in the **development phase**.
-Often, there is a complete sample which is randomly allocated into roughly equal **development** and **validation** samples.
+Investigators determine the way that the mathematical calculations are done in the **development phase**.
+Often, there is a complete sample which is randomly allocated into **development** and **validation** samples.
 These are also sometimes referred to as **training** and **test** sets of samples.
 A report may cover only one of the two steps.
 At the end of the development phase, the model for the mathematical calculations is fixed and locked down.

 That model is evaluated definitively in the **validation** phase in a completely independent sample.
 In order for the validation to be unbiased and definitive, it is imperative that no information from the validation sample leaks into the development phase.
 The validation should mimic realistic clinical use as much as possible, and that means that no further refinement to the test is allowed based on the observed results.

 What is the intended clinical use?
 ============
-Do: define the clinical use [@mandrekar2010predictive]

 As with all clinical studies, the end goal is to improve patient care.
 Omics studies are no different, and a clear statement of the intended clinical use of the omics-test should be prominent.
 Carefully describing the context for the use of the assay determines the type of study needed to develop and validate it.
 The intended use of the assay also provides an overarching context in which to interpret the population under study, the assay measurements, and the statistical methods.

+Omics-based tests in oncology generally are used for one of two clinical purposes: prognostic or predictive.
+A **prognostic** test is used to predict the likely clinical outcome of a patient.
+What is the clinical use of such a prediction?
+Often a prognosis is used to guide management of the disease.
+Patients with a very good prognosis may opt not to receive any treatment, while patients with a poor prognosis may opt for more aggressive treatment.
+An omics-based  prognostic test that is currently used in practice is EndoPredict, which is used to predict recurrence in ER-positive, HER2-negative breast cancer [@filipits2011new].
+For patients with a low risk of recurrence, it has been demonstrated that the risks of chemotherapy do not outweigh the benefits.
+Prognostic tests are clinically useful for guiding general disease management.

+**Predictive** tests are most useful for selecting patient populations for treatment with specific targeted therapies.
+This presumes the existence of a particular molecular targeted therapy.
+The predictive test is used to identify patients who will benefit from the targeted therapy.
+Predictive tests are generally based on only one or a few molecular characteristics that the therapy may target.
+For example, HER-2 is a gene that predicts a more aggressive form of breast cancer.
+Trastuzumab is a drug that specifically targets HER-2 and has been shown to be effective in HER-2 positive breast cancer [@fleeman2013pertuzumab].
+While targeted therapies generally target only one molecular characteristic, omics assays can be used to identify molecular targets for less well-understood drugs.
+However, most successful targeted therapies have associated predictive tests that were developed based on the underlying biology rather than a broad search over a large number of molecular features [@sawyers2008cancer].

 What is the patient population of interest?
 ===========
 Along with the intended clinical use, a report should have a clear statement of the intended population in which the test is being evaluated.
 This could be broad or quite specific.
+For the omics test to be useful, it must provide sufficient information above and beyond the standard of care in the target patient population.
+The distribution of the omics test and the expected benefit in the population should be clearly specified in advance.

+The expected benefit of a new omics-based test could differ greatly by patient population.
+For instance, a prognostic test has more potential for benefit in stage 2 breast cancer than it does in stage 1 breast cancer, as the prognosis for stage 1 is already very good.
+Evaluating an omics-based test in a broad populations that encompasses multiple stages or multiple disease types can be difficult, as the test must provide more information beyond that provided by standard clinical and pathological factors.

 Is the omics assay valid?